Sparse Robust Classification via the Kernel Mean: The Robustness of the Mean Classifier

-\end{definition} Long and Servedio in \cite{Long2008} proved the following negative result on what is possible when learning under symmetric label noise: there exists a separable distribution $P$ and function class $\Fclass$ where, when the decision maker observes samples from $P_\sigma$ with symmetric label noise of \emph{any nonzero rate}, minimisation of \emph{any convex potential} over $\Fclass$ results in classification performance on $P$ that is equivalent to random guessing.
-The example provided in \cite{Long2008} is far from esoteric, in fact it is a given by a distribution in $\RR^2$ that is concentrated on three points with function class given by linear hyperplanes through the origin.
-We present their example in section \ref{sec:long-and-servedio-example}. \\ \\ Ostensibly, this result establishes that convex losses are not robust to symmetric label noise, and motivates using non-convex losses \cite{Stempfel:2007b, Hamed:2010, Ding2010, Denchev:2012, Manwani:2013}.
-These approaches are computationally intensive and scale poorly to large data sets.
-We have seen in the previous that linear loss, with function class $\Fclass_\phi$ (for any feature map $\phi$), is immune to symmetric label noise.
-Furthermore, minimizing linear loss is easy.
-We show in the following section that linear loss minimization over \emph{any} function class is immune to symmetric label noise. \\ \\ An alternate means of circumventing the impossibility result in \cite{Long2008} is to use a rich function class, say by using a universal kernel, together with a standard classification calibrated loss.
-While this approach is immune to label noise, performing the minimization is difficult.
-By theorem \ref{Surrogate Regret Bound for Linear Loss}, for sufficiently rich function classes, using any of these other losses will produce the same result as using linear loss. \\ \\ Finally, if the noise rate is known, one can use the method of unbiased estimators presented by Natarajan et al. \cite{Natarajan2013} and correct for the corruption.
-The obvious drawback is in general, the noise rate is unknown.
-In the following section we explore the relationship between linear loss and the method of unbiased estimators.
-We show that linear loss is "unaffected" by this correction (in a sense to be made precise).
+\end{proposition} We include a short proof of this proposition in the Appendix.
+As the Bayes optimal classifier is the same for both noisy and clean data, one can appeal to universality results such as those in \citep{lugosi2004bayes}, and minimize a standard classification-calibrated loss over a large noisy sample and large function class.
+Although this approach is immune to symmetric label noise, performing the minimization is costly, both statistically and computationally.
+By Theorem \ref{Surrogate Regret Bound for Linear Loss}, for sufficiently rich function classes, using any of these other losses will produce the same result as using linear loss. \\ \\ Finally, if the noise rate is known, one can use the method of unbiased estimators presented by \citep{Natarajan:2013} and correct for corruption.
+The obvious drawback is that, in general, the noise rate is unknown.
+In the following section, we explore the relationship between linear loss and the method of unbiased estimators.
+We show that linear loss is ``unaffected" by this correction (in a sense to be made precise).
 Furthermore, linear loss is essentially the \emph{only} convex loss with this property.